brodriguez8774/DjangoExample/readme.md

 * Example App 4:
     * Even more advanced, showing how to create models with a Many-to-Many relation.
     * Again, the admin views are customized and front end uses basic templating.

+* Example App 5:
+    * A variation on Example App 4.
+Uses a custom intermediary field for the Many-to-Many relation.
+    * Otherwise identical to Example App 4.